Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/Both_Mask_n_Depth/README.md

 1. **i** is trained for 7 epochs using complete dataset once.
 2. **ii** is trained using 80k dataset each time.
 Like transfer learning.
    * My dataset is spread over 5 sets.
 In all the sets the images were similar.
    * So taking the idea of transfer learning.
-Trained each epoch for 10 epochs at once.
+Trained each set for 10 epochs at once.
 Saved the best model.
    * Then loaded the best model, and started training for next set.
    < Questions Posed are
    When resuming training for next set what should be the learning rate?
 Should it continue from where it stoped or start with the initial learning rate that was chosen for previous set.